DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-qtgfq11/README.md

 - On that day, I was also reviewed with what a rational number is.
 - We were also taught with Negation of Implication, and Contradictions and Implications.
 - The last method of proof was taught too, which is the Proof by Equivalence.
 This is where you prove a biconditional statement.
 To prove that p⇔q,  then you must prove that p→q and q→p are both true.

+#week 6
+- The first meeting for this week is the celebration of the Chinese New Year.
+No classes for this day.